Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 main.py:22: note: This violates the Liskov substitution principle
 ```

-?
+Looking around for help, [you may have found an explanation](https://metaist.com/blog/2025/05/til-typevar.html) which involves something like "Callable is contravariant in its parameters".
+If you re-read it enough times, it may even start making sense to you.

-Let's learn about how to address it!
+But...what do we do about it?
+Let's learn about one situation in which this typing error occurs, and what a possible fix is!

 ## How it might happen

-Suppose you want to write some common utility functions for dealing with vegetables.
-You want to define:
+Suppose you want to write some common utility functions for dealing with vegetables, and define:

 - A `Vegetable` base class.
-- A `VegetablePeeler` base class, with a `peel` method.
+- A `VegetablePeeler` base class, with a `peel` method which accepts a `Vegetable` argument.

 A `VegetablePeeler` should be able to peel a `Vegetable` of the appropriate type.
 For example:

 - A `PotatoPeeler` can peel a `Potato`.
 - A `CarrotPeeler` can peel a `Carrot`.

-Very well then, you get started, and come up with:
+You get started, and come up with:

 ```python
 from typing import Protocol